shaneataylor/ditasearch/README.md

 * `true` – Don't add the search HTML to topics.
 * `false` (default) – The build adds `<div class='ditasearch'>` to the header and `<script src='{path}/ditasearch.js'>` to the footer.

+## Release history

+### 1.1 - Bugfix release

+- Fixed: The search index was built even for non-HTML builds.
+- Fixed: Search results did not scroll to the top after the query changed.

+### R1 - Initial release